TrinityCore/tc-wiki/database/master/world/vehicle_template.md

 | [creatureId](#creatureid) | int | unsigned | PRI | NO |  |  |  |
 | [despawnDelayMs](#despawndelayms) | int | signed |  | NO | 0 |  |  |
 &nbsp;
+This table is for vehicles that should not directly despawn when the player leaves the vehicle, but it should still perform actions.
+(Moving away from the player or similar).
 ## Description of fields

 ### creatureId